-Nissan Rogue owners have reported 20 problems associated with transmission noise (under the power train category).
+Nissan Rogue owners have reported 22 problems related to transmission noise (under the power train category).

-The vehicle was a 2010 Nissan Rogue.
 Driving on highway and heard a grinding noise on the car.
 I also noticed car would not drive at optimal speed when gas pedal pressed to keep up with traffic.
 It felt sluggish and as it was losing power.
 I turned off the air conditioning system and the car started condensating through the events.
 None of my previous car have done that before.
 After about an hour drive the cars hood was extremely hot you could barely touch it.
 I felt scared for my family as this car does not feel safe at all.
 Dealer is not taking it back and I've now had this troubled car 20 days but they won't admit it's defective.
 They said they can change the transmission but only because its under warranty.
 Nissan needs to recall all cvt cars.
-This issue happened on Friday, August 9, 2013.

 See all problems of the 2010 Nissan Rogue.

-The owner has a 2008 Nissan Rogue.
+The contact owns a 2008 Nissan Rogue.
 The contact stated that while driving 25 mph, she heard an abnormal whining noise.
 The vehicle was taken to a dealer for diagnosis and the contact was informed that the transmission would need to be replaced.
 The vehicle was repaired.
 The manufacturer was notified and offered to cover one month of her vehicle payments.
 In addition, the contact stated that she could hear a popping noise in the steering wheel and the air pressure warning light would illuminate randomly.
 The failure and current mileage was 69,000.
-It was 10/22/12 when this transmission noise issue happened.

 See all problems of the 2009 Nissan Rogue.